Full disclosure: This post contains affiliate links. ?

 らいしゅうのどようびにはともだちにあうつもりです。

 Both of those sentences mean exactly the same thing and are pronounced exactly the same way.
 But one has kanji and one is only written in kana.
-They both say “I will meet my friend next Saturday.”
+They both say “I plan to meet a friend next Saturday.”
 But it’s a lot easier to read when you know this:

 来週 (next week) の 土曜日 (Saturday) には 友達 (friend) に 会う (meet) つもりです。